 I started sewing back in 2011, right before my daughter turned 2.
 I bought a super basic Singer sewing machine for $55 on clearance at Kmart with the intent to make her super cute things that I kept seeing ads for, but couldn’t afford.
 I spent hours and hours on Youtube and various blogs teaching myself how to sew.
-I made a few tutus, a few simple skirts, and a cute little outfit my daughter wore for Christmas photos.
+I made a few tutus, a few simple skirts, and a cute little outfit my daughter wore for Christmas photos that year.
 I made a few rag quilts and started having grand ideas of going to school for fashion design.
 Needless to say, that never happened.
 My love for and interest in sewing waxed and waned over time.
-I was an eager beaver during the first few months after my (then) boyfriend surprised me with a new computerized sewing machine.
-As I worked full time and managed single mom life to a toddler and two high schoolers, hobby sewing didn’t feel like it was in the cards.
+I was an eager beaver during the first few months after my (then) boyfriend surprised me with a new computerized sewing machine (the Brother SE400).
+As I was active duty Navy at the time, and managed single mom life to a toddler and two high schoolers, hobby sewing didn’t feel like it was in the cards.

 For several years to follow, my machine was in and out of the box.
 Either I didn’t have space to drag it all out, or I wasn’t in the mood.
 It just didn’t seem to be my “thing” anymore.
 One day in 2014, I pulled it out and set it up in the living room to sew a table runner.
 I’m quite sure that was my only project that year.
 In 2015, in the beginning months of my pregnancy with our little boy, I unpacked it again.
 I wanted to make bibs.
 Then making bibs turned into burp rags, and a blanket, and a boppy cover, then the rest is history.